create3000/x_ite/README.md

 ## Introduction

-X_ITE is a robust X3D JavaScript WebGL browser that is compatible with all major web browsers and can be used as a [full standard](https://www.web3d.org/standards) X3D browser as well as a VRML viewer.
+X_ITE is a robust X3D JavaScript WebGL browser that is compatible with all major web browsers and can be used as a [full standard](https://www.web3d.org/standards) X3D browser as well as a glTF and VRML viewer.

 🚀 For more information and a live preview, please visit our [home page](https://create3000.github.io/x_ite/).